Danish-Mahboob/CypherSyntax/README.md

 __3. Gnolang vs Golang:__ An in-depth comparison between Gno and Go to understand the key differences between both languages.

-__4. Gno Development Setup:__ Learning how to setup development environment and using all necessary developer tools to start writing Gno code.
+__4. Gno Development Setup:__ Learning how to setup development environment and using all necessary developer tools including Gnodev and Gnokey to start writing Gno code.

 __5. Data Types:__